cinthiatengan/cinthiatengan/README.md

 ***
 ## **About me**

-:fishing_pole_and_fish: Hobbies: Playing games on PC, watch anime, drawing and fishing.
+I really like to stay at home, playing in my computer games like Overwatch and World of Warcraft, watching anime (I have a personal profile in MyAnimeList).
+Sometimes I would spend some time drawing tattoos design, and rarely I go fishing because most of the time I'm broke, so I can't go so often :laughing: but its my favorite sport!
 :fork_and_knife: Favorite foods: Sushi, hamburguer and icecream.
-:earth_americas: Favorite place: Chicago US
 :couple_with_heart: Boyfriend: Rafael Guisso
 :dog: Pets: a dog (Bolt) and a cockatiel (Tico)
-:four_leaf_clover: Tattoos: 2
 :anger: Hate: Preconception, fanaticism

 ***